How Much Will My Knee Replacement Cost?

 Your policy could also specify a co-payment for each day you’re in hospital.
 FYI: people tend to stay one to four days in hospital after knee surgery.

-While these costs may have you leaning towards going public, remember that a knee replacement is more than just a surgery.
-There could be a long recovery time — sometimes as long as 12 months.
+A knee replacement is more than just a surgery.
+There could be a long recovery time – sometimes as long as 12 months.
 Having private health insurance could mean you put your best foot forward on your road to recovery.
 This could include your insurer covering at-home rehabilitation, visits to the physiotherapist and even helping cover some of the costs for any mobility aids.

 Unfortunately, Medicare is unlikely to cover you for these kinds of things.
 Your state government might have programs, like Queensland’s Medical Aids Subsidy Scheme.
 Schemes like this can provide funding for mobility aids, but you may not be eligible depending on your circumstances.
 Similarly, physiotherapy sessions are unlikely to be covered by Medicare.